-Advisors discuss how an academic major can prepare a student for a career, and what career options are available.
-Advisors refer students to the Career Center which provides career counseling and workshops on issues such as writing resumes and preparing for job interviews.
-They also inform students about internship opportunities and how credit can be earned, and provide information on study abroad programs that might enrich a student's academic experience as well as enhance their resume.
+Advisors discuss how an academic major can prepare a student for a career and what career options are available.
+Advisors refer students to the Career Center, which provides career counseling and help with writing resumes and preparing for job interviews.
+They provide information about internship opportunities and about study abroad programs that might enrich a student's academic experience and resume.
 Advisors inform students about graduate school opportunities and application procedures.

 Some advisors are able to provide information on all of the above.
 Others specialize in a particular topic or area of concern.
 For example, a college/department may have a specific career advisor or study abroad coordinator.
 Students in upper level courses are often advised by faculty members who can assist with graduate school and career issues.

 All new students are required to attend Orientation where they will register for classes.
 During their first semester, students develop a four year plan based on templates provided for each major (see www.4yearplans.umd.edu).
 Each plan includes specific benchmark courses to be completed within a specific period of time.
 Four year plans must be approved by an advisor in order to register for subsequent semesters.